Exotic symplectic manifolds from Lefschetz fibrations

-This paper is concerned with the symplectic topology properties of Liouville domains also known, from the perspective of complex geometry, as Stein domains.
+This paper is concerned with the symplectic topology properties of Liouville domains, also known, from the perspective of complex geometry, as Stein domains.
 We use Lefschetz fibrations to construct such manifolds and wrapped Floer cohomology to distinguish their symplectomorphism types.

-Lefschetz pencils were introduced by Donaldson and shortly afterwards Lefschetz theory emerged as a significant tool in symplectic topology, as manifest in the work of Auroux, Akbulut-Ozbagci, Gompf, Smith, Seidel and others.
-An important feature of Lefschetz fibrations is in encoding the topology of the total space in terms of the fiber and a collection of submanifolds in it, the so called vanishing cycles.
-In what may be called an opposite direction, it allows one to construct examples of symplectic manifolds from collections of vanishing cycles in the fiber.
+Lefschetz pencils were introduced by Donaldson \cite{DICM} and shortly afterwards Lefschetz theory emerged as a significant tool in symplectic topology, as manifest in the work of Auroux \cite{BRCOV}, Akbulut-Ozbagci \cite{AO}, Gompf \cite{Gompf}, \cite{G}, Seidel \cite{S2}, \cite{Book} and others.
+An important feature of Lefschetz fibrations is that they encode the topology of the total space in terms of the fiber and a collection of submanifolds in it, the so called vanishing cycles.
+In what may be called an opposite direction, this allows one to construct symplectic manifolds from collections of vanishing cycles in the fiber.
 In particular, modifying a given collection one gets various families of total spaces.
 This paper is concerned with understanding symplectic invariants of the resulting manifolds, in particular their wrapped Floer cohomology and wrapped Fukaya category.
 We prove the following theorem.

-\begin{thm} There exist Liouville domains $W_0$ and $W_1$ where $W_i$ is obtained by attaching an $n$-handle to $T^{*} S^{n+1}$ ($n$ even, $n \geq 2$), with the following properties: \begin{itemize} \item $W_0$ and $W_1$ are diffeomorphic \item $W_0$ and $W_1$ carry Lefschetz fibrations over the disc, such that the wrapped Floer cohomologies of the Lefschetz thimbles are non-zero for $W_0$ and zero for $W_1$. \end{itemize} \end{thm}
+\begin{thm} There exist Liouville domains $W_0$ and $W_1$ where $W_i$ is obtained by attaching an $n$-handle to $T^{*} S^{n+1}$ ($n$ even, $n \geq 2$), with the following properties: \begin{itemize} \item $W_0$ and $W_1$ are diffeomorphic \item $W_0$ and $W_1$ carry Lefschetz fibrations over the disc, such that the wrapped Floer cohomologies of the Lefschetz thimbles are non-zero for $W_0$ and zero for $W_1$. \item $W_1$ does not contain any compact exact Lagrangian submanifolds (whereas $W_0$ contains a Lagrangian $S^{n+1}$, which is exact since $S^{n+1}$ is simply connected) \end{itemize} \end{thm}